 Few French Châteaux are as impressive as that of Chantilly.
 Its architecture, size, and its large collection of artworks are all a testament to the castles rich history, as well as that of the surrounding landscape.
 Set in the middle of its own moat, a fairytale château is located just a half hour train ride from central Paris.
 It’s here that you’ll find a lush green forest, a town of the same name, a Renaissance hamlet… and one of the largest art museums in France.

 Sadly, most of the original structures dating back to the 16th-Century were destroyed during the French revolution.
 During this time, the entire future of Château de Chantilly was at stake.
 Somehow, the Orléans family managed to retain the Castle.
-Following the revolution, they did their best to update the castle and repair much of the damage.
+Following the revolution, they did their best to update the castle and repair much of the damage that had been caused by looters and the like.

 However, it was not to be and the Castle was repossessed by English bank, Coutts, from 1853 to 1872.
 By the time it came back into the possession of the Orléans family, it lay almost entirely in ruin.
-As a result, the Château was almost entirely rebuilt by Henri d’Orléans from 1875-1882.
+As a result, the Château was almost entirely rebuilt by Henri d’Orléans from 1875-1882, giving the mansion house the appearance it has today.

 Château de Chantilly